5004-SEA-Fa24-Geeng/payroll-gen-chichizhang0510/Report.md

    >The `main` method inside the `PayrollGenerator` class.

 10. How do you create a temporary folder for JUnit Testing?
     >In JUnit 5, we can use the `@TempDir` annotation.
-This ensures that the folder is automatically created before the test and deleted afterward.
+This ensures that the folder is automatically created before the test and deleted afterward.[^3]